taligentx/dscKeybusInterface/README.md

 [stagf15/DSC_Panel](https://github.com/stagf15/DSC_Panel): A library that nearly works for the PC1555MX but had timing and data errors.
 Writing the DSC Keybus Interface library from scratch was primarily a programming excercise, otherwise it should be possible to patch the DSC_Panel library.

-[dougkpowers/pc1550-interface](https://github.com/dougkpowers/pc1550-interface): An interface for the DSC Classic series
+[dougkpowers/pc1550-interface](https://github.com/dougkpowers/pc1550-interface): An interface for the DSC Classic series.